Scalia/Ginsburg: Performance history

 The opera premiered at the Castleton Festival in Virginia on July 11, 2015, with Ginsburg attending; the opera had two more performances there.
-A revised version premiered at the Glimmerglass Festival in New York on August 4, 2017, with tenor William Burden in the role of Scalia and Mezzo-soprano Mary Beth Nelson as Ginsburg; Justice Ginsburg attended the final performance.
+A revised version premiered at the Glimmerglass Festival in New York on August 4, 2017, with tenor William Burden in the role of Scalia and mezzo-soprano Mary Beth Nelson as Ginsburg; Justice Ginsburg attended the final performance.
 During the 2018 U.S. midterm election season, Opera North produced Scalia/Ginsburg in venues including Saint Anselm College.
 Additional productions include those by Opera Delaware, Opera Naples, Opera Carolina, Opera Grand Rapids, Opera Memphis, Chautauqua Opera, and the Princeton Symphony Orchestra’s Princeton Festival, in venues ranging from the Clinton Presidential Center to the Holocaust Museum Houston.

 The 2019 Opera Delaware production, with soprano Jennifer Zetlan in the role of Ginsburg, was broadcast on radio in the United States and streamable internationally on November 7, 2020, on the WFMT Radio Network.
 In November 2020, Scalia/Ginsburg was featured on Live with Carnegie Hall, introduced by Metropolitan Opera star Isabel Leonard.
 In 2021, Scalia/Ginsburg received its Australian premiere by Orchestra Victoria at the Royal Botanic Gardens Victoria in collaboration with the Wheeler Centre, conducted by Australian Ballet Chief Conductor Nicolette Fraillon.

 Publication history

-In 2015, the Columbia Journal of Law and the Arts published an early version of the libretto containing over 200 footnotes to legal and musical sources.
+In 2015, The Columbia Journal of Law & the Arts published an early version of the libretto containing over 200 footnotes to legal and musical sources.
 Both justices wrote forewords to the libretto.
 One chapter of Ginsburg's 2016 book My Own Words consists of excerpts from the libretto, narrated and performed by Wang in the audiobook.
 Ginsburg quoted the opera in her statement on Scalia's death and cited it in her foreword to the book Scalia Speaks.
 In 2022, Justice Ginsburg's copy of the Scalia/Ginsburg libretto with a one-page autograph manuscript of her handwritten notes was sold at auction for over USD$10,000.